jimkollevik/internal-trend-report/README.md

 # internal trend report
-Create your own Google Hot Trends Visualizer and display data from your organization yourself.
-Code is ready, only need to input your data and you're set.
+create your own google hot trends visualizer and display data from your organization yourself. code is ready, only need to input your data and you're set.

-Possible use cases:
+possible use cases:
-Searches on your website (from Google Analytics),
-Top four purchased items in a webstore,
-Top traveling destinations right now.
+searches on your website (from Google Analytics), top four purchased items in a webstore, top traveling destinations right now.